ephemeralwx/VisioALS/README.md

 ## Quick Start (For Caregivers)

-VisioALS runs on any Windows 10/11 computer with a webcam.
+VisioALS runs on any Windows 10/11 laptop with a webcam.
 I tried my best to make it as easy to set up as possible.

 1. **Download** the latest installer from the [Releases](../../releases) page
 2. **Run the installer** and follow the prompts
-3. **Launch VisioALS** — a setup wizard walks you through everything:
+3. **Launch VisioALS** and follow a setup wizard that will walk you through everything:
    - Webcam check
    - Server connection (pre-configured, just click next)
-   - Patient profile creation (import some of the patient's past writing — texts, emails, anything they've written)
+   - Patient profile creation (import some of the patient's past writing (texts, emails, anything they've written that sounds like them)
-4. **Calibrate** — the patient looks at dots on screen so the system learns their eye movement
+4. **Calibration:** The patient looks at dots on screen for a brief ~30 second calibration phase
-5. **Start talking** — the caregiver speaks, the patient responds by looking
+5. **Start talking:** The caregiver speaks and the user is able to respond simply by looking

 That's it.
+If the setup provides trouble, contact me at kevin.w.xia@gmail.com and I can help!
-No API keys, no configuration files, no terminal commands.
+There are no no configuration files and no terminal commands.

 ---

 ## How It Works

 1. A caregiver asks a question out loud (recorded through the microphone)
-2. Speech is transcribed locally on the device — nothing leaves the computer for this step
+2. Speech is transcribed locally on the device
 3. AI generates 4 response options tailored to the patient's voice and preferences
-4. The patient selects a response by gazing at one of four screen quadrants (or looking at "None of these" to reject all options)
+4. The patient selects a response by gazing at one of four screen quadrants (or looking at "None of these" to reject all options and generate new ones)
 5. The selected response is spoken aloud through text-to-speech

-The system supports both **eye tracking** and **head tracking**, so patients can use whichever works better for their current level of mobility.
+The system supports both **eye tracking** and **head tracking**, so users can use whichever works better for their current level of mobility.

 ---

-## Key Features
+## Cool Features

 ### Linguistic Identity Preservation

 ALS takes away the ability to speak, but it shouldn't take away *how* someone speaks.
-During setup, caregivers import samples of the patient's past writing — old texts, emails, social media posts, anything.
-VisioALS builds a detailed linguistic profile that captures:
+During setup, users have the option to import  samples of their past writing/communication patterns - old texts, emails, social media posts, anything.
+VisioALS builds a detailed linguistic profile extracts:

-- **Vocabulary patterns**: word choices, favorite phrases, sentence length
+- **(1)Vocabulary pattern** - word choices, favorite phrases, & sentence length
-- **Tone and register**: how formal or casual they are, use of contractions, humor style
+- **(2)Tone/register** - how formal casual they are, use of contractions, & humor style
-- **Signature expressions**: catchphrases, filler words, how they open and close messages
+- **(3)Signature expressions** - catchphrases, filler words, how they open and close messages

-This profile is used every time the system generates response options, so the output sounds like the patient — their words, their style, their personality.
+This profile is used every time the system generates response options, so the output sounds like the patient.
+Each response should represent their words, their style, and their personality.

 ### Adaptive Preference Learning (RLHF)